 TAGLIATELLE PEAS & PROSCIUTTO

 We're always looking for new pasta recipes.
-This one is inspired by America's Test Kitchen and definitely breaks through the ho-hum list of weekday pasta recipes.
+This one is inspired by spring things and definitely breaks through the ho-hum list of weekday pasta recipes.
 There's no tomato sauce, no chunky shapes, just a silky, sweet, salty, cheesy style that applauds tagliatelle noodles.

 INGREDIENTS: